Dystopia-Labs/contracts/TERMS_OF_SERVICE.md

 3. There is a maximum of 1,000,000,000 $WGMI tokens that will ever exist.

-4. This right is enforced by the $WGMI smart contract and the Ethereum blockchain and are noted here for completeness.
+4. This right is enforced by the $WGMI smart contract, the Ethereum blockchain, and the Polygon blockchain and is noted here for completeness.

 ##### Holding $WGMI for Membership Services